THIS DATE IN HISTORY: Oct. 10

 1989: Players from the Soviet Union face each other for the first time in an NHL game.
 The New Jersey Devils lineup includes defensemen Viacheslav Fetisov and Sergei Starikov; the visiting Calgary Flames use forwards Sergei Priakin and Sergei Makarov.
 Priakin has the game-winning goal and Makarov has an assist in Calgary's 4-2 victory.

 1998: Brian Sutter earns his 300th victory as an NHL coach when the Flames defeat the San Jose Sharks 5-3 in Tokyo.
-Theo Fleury's hat trick helps Sutter become the first in League history to get 300 wins as a coach after scoring 300 goals as a player.
+A hat trick by Theo Fleury helps Sutter become the first in NHL history to get 300 wins as a coach after scoring 300 goals as a player.

 On the same night, the Nashville Predators make their NHL debut at home against the Florida Panthers.
 Florida goaltender Kirk McLean makes 26 saves and Ray Whitney scores a third-period power-play goal in a 1-0 victory.

 2002: At age 19, Stanislav Chistov becomes the youngest player in NHL history to get four points in his first game.
 He scores a goal and has three assists to help the Mighty Ducks of Anaheim defeat the St. Louis Blues 4-3 at Savvis Center.

-2015: The Florida Panthers set a modern-day NHL record for the fastest four goals from the start of a season in their 7-1 season-opening victory against the Philadelphia Flyers at BB&T Center.
+2015: The Panthers set a modern-day NHL record for the fastest four goals from the start of a season in their 7-1 season-opening victory against the Flyers at BB&T Center.
 Vincent Trocheck, Nick Bjugstad, Reilly Smith and Jussi Jokinen score in the game's first 6:46 to give Florida a 4-0 lead.